Purpose

 4. Inheritance and Override Model

-These topics define how changes trickle down through the platform:
+These topics define how changes trickle down through the platform:- Global defaults

 - Module defaults